 Many yarn shops are increasingly interested in selling local products, but the wholesale price they’re able to pay will be considerably less than the retail price.
 Calculate whether you can afford to sell wholesale to yarn shops, and don’t be surprised if the answer is no, as is the case for many small-scale wool and fiber producers.

-Fiber Clubs and Subscriptions
+Selling Wool Through Clubs and Subscriptions

 The CSA subscription model—in which people pay upfront to receive scheduled food deliveries from local farms—is also popular with fiber hobbyists and will provide you with more predictable income.
-The contents and styles of fiber club boxes run the gamut: some are sock yarn only while others consist of thematically-dyed rovings (think Harry Potter colorways).
+The contents and styles of fiber club boxes run the gamut: some are sock yarn only, while others consist of thematically dyed rovings (think Harry Potter colorways).
 Some ship monthly and others quarterly.
 There’s plenty of room to be creative with your products.
 Thoughtful packaging, a personal note and contact information are nice additions.

-Create community for fiber club members.
+Create a community for fiber club members.
 If you’re not a pattern designer yourself, partner with one to design a members-only pattern.
 Hold a knit-along, in which members knit the same pattern at the same time, using fiber from a particular shipment.
 Release the pattern to the public later to build interest in your products.
 Organize a Spinzilla team.
 Ravelry.com forums are a terrific way to organize knit-alongs and spin-athons, and offer successful examples to follow.
 Invite local fiber club members to your shearing day or to meet your animals.

-Online
+Selling Wool Online

 Establish an online presence and to ramp up sales when you’re ready.

-Although your business should feel personal, keep the literally personal version of yourself in separate accounts.
+Although your business should feel personal, keep the literal personal version of yourself in separate accounts.
 Register a website domain name (i.e. www.NameofYourFiberBiz.com) with the name of your business, and set it to renew automatically. (“Domain squatters” hold expired domains hostage to get people to pay for their return.)
 At minimum, create Facebook, Twitter, Ravelry and Instagram accounts for your business.
 This controls your brand and makes it harder for someone else to impersonate your business.

 The quantity of online tools is overwhelming, so look into tools that minimize effort.
 Some social media tools cross post, for instance, posting a single photo to Twitter, Instagram and Facebook in one click, so you don’t have to do the same thing three times.
 In your Ravelry profile, link Ravelry projects to blog posts to drive traffic to your website.
 Video tutorials on YouTube let people know you exist and drive people to buy.